 In addition to the development of Gripen E (single-seat), most of Gripen F (two-seat) development is also done at the GDDN by Brazilian engineers, with the support of Saab.
 Initially, Gripen F is developed exclusively for the Brazilian Air Force, and of the 36 aircraft acquired by Brazil, eight will be twin-seaters.

 In November 2019, the so-called S-Rig (systems rig), which is the first Gripen development simulator installed outside of Sweden, was inaugurated at the GDDN.
 The S-Rig is used for Gripen development and integration tests in addition to verification of systems and sub-systems.
-The S-Rig will also provide support to the activities of the Gripen Flight Test Centre (GFTC), which will be established in the last quarter of 2020.
-The GFTC will be partly located in the GDDN building, in which Saab and Embraer will conduct the preparations for flight test and also analyse the results.
+The S-Rig will also provide support to the activities of the Gripen Flight Test Centre (GFTC), which was established in the last quarter of 2020.
+The GFTC is partly located in the GDDN building, in which Saab and Embraer conduct the preparations for flight test and also analyse the results.

 The transfer of technology applied to the Brazilian Gripen Programme needs specialised professionals and encourages Brazil to enhance its research and development programmes in the aviation sector.
 Acquiring this technology indicates that also the industry is prepared and ready to support the Brazilian Air Force in Gripen's operation, maintenance and future upgrades.